-Washington, DC – Congressman Frank Pallone, Jr. (NJ-06) released the following statement tonight on President Biden's first Joint Address to Congress:
+Washington, D.C. – Congressman Frank Pallone, Jr. (NJ-06) issued the following statement tonight on President Biden's first Joint Address to Congress: